rotemreiss/uddup/README.md

 https://www.example.com/product/123?is_prod=false
 https://www.example.com/product/222?is_debug=true
 ```
-All the above, are probably points to the same product "template", and therefore
+All the above are probably points to the same product "template".
-should only be scanned once by most web-scanners.
+Therefore it should be enough to scan only some of these URLs by our various scanners.

 The result of the above after UDdup should be:
 ```